 American Crows are highly social birds, more often seen in groups than alone.
 In addition to roosting and foraging in numbers, crows often stay together in year-round family groups that consist of the breeding pair and offspring from the past two years.
 The whole family cooperates to raise young.
 Winter roosts of American Crows sometimes number in the hundreds of thousands.
 Often admired for their intelligence, American Crows can work together, devise solutions to problems, and recognize unusual sources of food.
 Some people regard this resourcefulness and sociality as an annoyance when it leads to large flocks around dumpsters, landfills, and roosting sites; others are fascinated by it.
 American Crows work together to harass or drive off predators, a behavior known as mobbing.Back to top

-American Crows are numerous and their populations were stable between 1966 and 2014, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population at 27 million, with 88% spending part of the year in the U.S., and 37% in Canada.
-They rate a 6 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
+American Crows are numerous, although their numbers declined slightly between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 28 million.
+They rate a 6 out of 20 on the Continental Concern Score.
 The American Crow is extremely susceptible to West Nile virus, which was introduced into North America in 1999.
 Virtually all crows that contract West Nile die within one week, and few seem able to survive.
-No other North American bird has died at the same rate from the disease, and the loss of crows in some areas has been severe.Back to top
+No other North American bird died at the same rate from the disease, and the loss of crows in some areas was severe.Back to top

 Crows don’t regularly visit feeders, but you can attract them to your backyard if you offer a mix of trees, open space, and food.
 Peanuts left in an open place are a good attractant.
 Crows are also attracted by compost, garbage, or pet food that the birds can feed on.